lfochamon/website/www/content/pages/eusipco.md

-Title: Learning under Requirements
+Title: EUSIPCO tutorial
-URL: csrl/index.html
+URL: eusipco/index.html
 status: hidden
-save_as: csrl/index.html
+save_as: eusipco/index.html
 template: tutorial

-# Learning under Requirements: Supervised and Reinforcement Learning with Constraints
+# EUSIPCO 2024 Tutorial &ndash;<br>Learning under Requirements: Supervised and Reinforcement Learning with Constraints

-{#
-**February 20th (Tuesday), morning session (full schedule at [AAAI](https://aaai.org/aaai-conference/aaai-24-tutorial-and-lab-forum/))**
+**August 26th (Monday), 9:00-12:30 (full schedule at [EUSIPCO](https://eusipcolyon.sciencesconf.org/resource/page/id/4))**
-#}

 This tutorial is geared towards researchers and practitioners interested in imposing requirements to ML systems, such as fairness, robustness, and safety.
 Typically, these statistical, data-driven constraints are induced by combining the learning objective and requirement violation metrics into a single training loss.
 To guarantee that the solution satisfies the requirements, however, this approach requires careful tuning of hyperparameters (penalty coefficients) using cross-validation, which can be computationally intensive and time consuming.
 Constrained learning incorporates requirements as statistical constraints rather than by modifying the training objective.

 In this tutorial, we provide an overview of theoretical and algorithmic advances from the past 5 years that show when and how it is possible to learn under constraints and effectively impose constraints on ML systems, both during training and at test time.
 Specifically, we explore the role and impact of different types of requirements in supervised learning, robust learning, and RL:

 1. [**Constrained supervised learning**](#module-1), where we show generalization guarantees for constrained supervised learning based on new non-convex duality results and then use them to derive practical algorithms;
-2. [**Robust learning**](#module-2), where we leverage these advances to obtain robust learning algorithms capable of achieving better trade-offs between nominal and adversarial accuracy;
+2. [**Robust learning**](#module-2), where we leverage these advances to obtain robust learning algorithms capable of achieving better compromises between, e.g., nominal and adversarial accuracy (robust learning);
-3. [**Constrained reinforcement learning**](#module-3), where we develop a parallel theory for constrained RL, showing that it is strictly more expressive than unconstrained RL.
+3. [**Constrained reinforcement learning**](#module-3), where we develop a parallel theory for constrained RL, showing that it is strictly more expressive than unconstrained RL and providing guaranteed algorithms.

-Throughout the tutorial, we illustrate the effectiveness and flexibility of constrained learning in a diverse set of applications, such as *fairness*, *robust image classification*, *federated learning*, *learning under invariance*, and *safe RL*.
+Throughout the tutorial, we illustrate the effectiveness and flexibility of constrained learning in a diverse set of applications, such as *fairness*, *federated learning*, *robust image classification*, *imitation learning*, *safe RL*, and *wireless communications*.
 Ultimately, this tutorial provides a general tool that can be used to tackle a variety of problems in ML and sequential decision-making.

 **Prerequisite knowledge**: only basic understanding of optimization, ML, and RL are expected.
 Specifically, familiarity with the basics of convex **optimization** and its algorithms (i.e., what are convex functions, mathematics of gradients, and gradient descent); fundamentals of empirical risk minimization (ERM) and the associated **learning theory** (i.e., basic notions of generalization and sample complexity); and familiarity with **Markov decision processes** (MDPs) and basic RL algorithms (policy gradient, e.g., REINFORCE).